B-Shiva-Kumar/Terraform/README.md

 # Terraform
-This is a Terraform repository, where I will be updating my templates for my reference.
+This is a my Terraform repository, where I will be updating my templates for my reference.
+Feel free to use for your reference also!

+Terraform : tf is a tool for building, changing & versioning infrastructure safely & efficiently.

 Terraform Variables: